honojs/website/content/_index.md

 - **Zero-dependencies** - Using only Web Standard API.
 Does not depend on other npm or Deno libraries.
 - **Middleware** - Hono has built-in middleware, custom middleware, and third-party middleware.
 Batteries included.
 - **TypeScript** - First-class TypeScript support.
 Now, we've got "Types".
-- **Multi-runtime** - Works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, or Node.js.
+- **Multi-runtime** - Works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, or Node.js.
 The same code runs on all platforms.

 ## Benchmarks